HL7/smart-app-launch/spec/index.md

 ## SMART authorization & FHIR access: overview

-An app (confidential or public) can launch from within an existing EHR session, which is known as an EHR launch.
+An app can launch from within an existing EHR or Patient Portal session; this is known as an EHR launch.
 Alternatively, it can launch as a standalone app.

 In an <span class="label label-primary">EHR launch</span>, an opaque handle to the EHR context is passed along to the app as part of the launch URL.
 The app